unpinned/silverblue/README.md

-Fedora Silverblue with the packages I need.
+Silverblue with the packages I need.

 **Usage:**